OctopusDeploy/docs/docs/runbooks/runbook-variables/index.md

 ## Variables in runbooks

-A project's variables are available to both runbooks and the deployment process, and the process for consuming variables is the same (see [an example](/docs/projects/variables/index.md#examples)).
+A project's variables are available to both the runbooks and the deployment process, and the process for consuming variables is the same (see [an example](/docs/projects/variables/index.md#example)).

 ### Variables specific to a runbook